UM-Data-Intelligence-Lab/WikiElites/README.md

 This repository contains all documents related to the research on **Occupational Inheritance and Kinship**.
 The study focuses on analyzing the relationships between notable individuals, their occupations, and how these factors have evolved over time.
 Please see the details in our paper below:

-- Sirui Lai, Liang Wang, Dingqi Yang*, "Occupational Inheritance and Kinship: An Empirical Study of Historical Social Elites on Wikidata," IEEE Transactions on Computational Social Systems, 2026.
+- Sirui Lai, Liang Wang, Dingqi Yang*, "Occupational Inheritance and Kinship: An Empirical Study of Historical Social Elites on Wikidata," IEEE Transactions on Computational Social Systems (TCSS), 2026.
 DOI: 10.1109/TCSS.2026.3652200

 ---